 So, about facilitation.
-I've got a hunch that the way we've been working for ages is bonkers.
+I've got a hunch that the way we've been working is bonkers.
 If we want to get serious, we're going to have to scrap hierarchy where it squashes collaboration, screw authority where it dulls vision, and toss processes that stunt performance.

 What I want to be and do is experiential, intuitive, and integral.
 What that means in some cases is a lot of talking.
 But in better cases, we get conscious improvisation, deep listening, and embodied learning.
-Think workshops over lectures.
+Think: workshops over lectures.
 Hands-on over written reports.
 Showing, not telling.
 Below are a few of my attempts.

 DIY PLAYBOOK: A VERY STRUCTURED ANARCHY